twistedstream/auth0-user-management-service/README.md

 ## How it works

 Once up and running, your service instance will expose a set of endpoints that will allow an authorized user to manage users in your Auth0 account.
 These endpoints essentially reverse-proxy to equivalent endpoints of the [Users resource](https://auth0.com/docs/api/v2#!/Users/get_users) in the Auth0 Management API.
 The difference is that your service *authenticates* each request by expecting a JWT passed as a [bearer token](https://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-20#section-2.1) that has been signed with the same Client Secret for which the service has been configured.
-It also *authorizes* the request using the configured `authz_claims` value, which is compared against the JWT payload for expected claim state.
+It also *authorizes* the request using the configured `authz_expression`, which is evaluated against the JWT payload for expected claim state.
 Once the request has been authenticated and authorized, the service then proxies the call to the corresponding Auth0 API Users endpoint, which it can access using the configured `api_access_token`.

 ## What is Auth0?